NCPP/ocgis/doc/examples.rst

 Simple Subsetting
 -----------------

-.. warning:: The `keyed` :ref:`output_format_headline` is highly recommended as writing data to shapefiles may result in large file sizes.
+.. warning:: The `keyed` :ref:`output_format_headline` is highly recommended as writing data to shapefiles/CSV may result in large file sizes.
 For each record, a shapefile repeats the geometry storage.

 This example will introduce simple subsetting by a bounding box with conversion to in-memory NumPy arrays, shapefile, CSV, and keyed formats.